core-wg/oscore/draft-ietf-core-object-security.md

 The Common Context contains the following parameters:

-* AEAD Algorithm (Alg).
+* AEAD Algorithm (alg).
 The COSE AEAD algorithm to use for encryption.
 Its value is immutable once the security context is established.

 * HKDF Algorithm.
 The HMAC based HKDF used to derive Sender Key, Sender IV, Recipient Key, and Recipient IV.